 The Joint MA/PhD in History at Central Michigan University is an innovative doctoral program focusing on transnational and comparative history.
-The “Joint” part of the program’s title refers to the fact that students pursue both coursework and research not only at CMU but also at one of our five international partner institutions in Germany, Mexico, the Netherlands, Scotland, and the United Kingdom.
+The “Joint” part of the program’s title refers to the fact that students pursue both coursework and research not only at CMU but also at one of our international partner institutions in Germany, Mexico, Scotland, and England.
 Faculty from CMU and partner institutions also serve on jointly advised committees for doctoral dissertations.

 A central feature of the Joint Program is the requirement that students spend a minimum of one academic year at a partner institution.
 Ordinarily taken in the second year of a student’s course of study, this year abroad offers the chance to take coursework in an international setting, work closely with international faculty and colleagues, and begin the pursuit of dissertation research.